 Page Breaks is an informal reading group within the Department of English Literature.
 We meet regularly throughout term-time to exchange ideas on a particular text or topic – this includes essays, articles, short fiction, poetry, films, tv, and podcast episodes.
 The seminar is an opportunity to explore new ideas, discuss texts you’ve studied or plan to read, and share aspects of your own research.
 It’s open to all and is a chance to meet fellow researchers in English Literature – we’d love to see you there!

 When and Where?

-This year, our regular weekly meeting is on Wednesdays at 1pm.
+In Autumn 2022, our regular weekly meeting will be on Tuesdays at 1pm.
 You can find a list of past and future events here: https://blog.bham.ac.uk/englitpostgrad/category/page-breaks/

 Texts and Topics